MallaGronqvist/natflix-backend/readme.md

 These tables can be found in the **Tables -folder**.
 Note that the database user should be "root" and the password needs to be "example", otherwise you will need to change these in the application.properties -file.

+Once the database containers are running, and you have imported the tables.
+You can run the spring boot app.
+After that you can run the frontend.

 ## Branches

 I have worked in two branches.
 In the **master** -branch you can find a working version of the server that can handle requests